dleurs/flutter-strapi-graphql/README.md

 Strapi locally<a href="https://stackoverflow.com/questions/60001536/flutter-socketexception-socketexception-os-error-connection-refused-errno"> does not work with Flutter Android</a> but works with Flutter iOS.

+!!
+Security issue, GraphQL does not support findOne for now !!

 To run strapi locally :
 ```bash
 cd backend-strapi;